Whiteface, United States: Family Ski Guide

 What It Actually Costs

-Your smartest money move: Buy lift tickets online in advance and book a vacation rental with a kitchen in Lake Placid rather than a hotel.
-The town's restaurants are better than resort base-area dining, and self-catering breakfast saves $30-$40/day.
+Your smartest money move: Buy lift tickets online in advance for 20 to 30% off window prices and book a vacation rental with a kitchen in Lake Placid at $150/night.
+The town's restaurants are better than any resort base-area dining, and self-catering breakfast saves $30 to $40/day for a family of four.

 The Honest Tradeoffs